bi4646nv/Team2CSCI331/ZipCodeProject/README.md

 `Error: Unable to read CSV file: nonexistentfile.csv`

 `sample_zip_codes.csv` is given in the project folder to use as a tester file.

+Documentation done through Doxygen can be seen in `ZipCodeGroupProject.pdf`